Chris Ernst

 Prototype

 I can make clickable prototypes in Figma, but I can also whip something up in HTML/CSS/JS.
 I can make looks-like prototypes and works-like prototypes and know when to do which.
 I can prototype small (but important!) microinteractions to complete applications and everything in between.
+I have also done physical prototyping making a smart mirror, "alternative" clock, color matching game, and listening octopus using Arduino and PCBs.

 Evaluate